Here are a collection of questions and answers which you may find useful.

 Treatment will not be provided at your examination although the expert may tell you that they will make a recommendation for treatment in their report.
 This treatment will then be arranged, where applicable, by your solicitor or insurer.

-In most cases we will receive your medical report within 7 to 14 days after your examination.
-We will forward the report to your solicitor or insurer and they will then contact you to discuss its contents and arrange any treatment which has been recommended by the expert.
+In most cases we will receive your medical report within 14 days of your examination.
+We will forward the report to you (if you are unrepresented) your solicitor or insurer and they will then contact you to discuss its contents and arrange any treatment which has been recommended by the expert.

-The expert examining you will usually need to see all of your records so they are aware of any pre-existing conditions.
+The expert examining you will may need to see all of your medical records so they are aware of any pre-existing conditions.
 This will enable them to reach an informed opinion and give a definitive prognosis.
+It is unlikely that your first report will need medical records to be reviewed but if you later see a consultant they will need to see your full medical records.
+We will contact you if the need arises.

 Whether you are an Insurance company or solicitor, an individual pursuing a personal injury claim or a medical professional interesting in joining our panel of experts, we'll make sure to manage, your time and your requirements as quickly and efficiently as possible.